jchapin/capitaltechnologyservices.github.io/_posts/2017-03-10-adopt-the-small-pull-request-habit.md

 So how does a developer begin to build a feedback loop that encourages smaller, lower risk changes?

+Change your perspective on what your goal is when given an issue/story/specification to address.

 #### Your goal is not to complete the entire user story in a single pull request.

 Bad things happen when developers get lost in their own world working on what